Quettle/lppydsmc/README.md

 Depending on the options you chose, you will find a directory `images` with plots of the state of the system and of the velocity distribution and a file `params.ini` that summarizes the parameters used in the simulation.
 It encompasses the computed values from the "raw" configuration file.

-## Simulation analysis module
-(TO BE IMPROVED)

-A set a useful plotting and analysis tools is available under the folder [plotting](plotting/).

 ## Specifications file
 The module takes advantage of the [ConfigObj](https://github.com/DiffSK/configobj) module.
 A good tutorial is available [here](http://www.voidspace.org.uk/python/articles/configobj.shtml) and you can find the documentation [here](https://configobj.readthedocs.io/en/latest/).

 You can find the specification file [here](lppydsmc/config/spec.ini).

-> Note : it will be heavily commented in the future, on the code is under less development.
+> Note : it will be heavily commented in the future, once the code is under less development.

 ## Documentation
 **(IN PROGRESS)**